sigopt/libsigopt/DEVELOPMENT.md

 File formatting can be configured with `pre-commit` by running `pre-commit install`.
 The next time you commit your changes, your files will be formatted according to the configured pre-commit hooks.
 A list of all configured pre-commit hooks can be found at [./.pre-commit-config.yaml](./.pre-commit-config.yaml).

+Apply fixes with `pre-commit` by running `pre-commit run --all-files`.
+Commit the changed files.